Stanford Law School Criminal Defense Fellowship

 In 2010, the first year’s recipient, Emily Galvin, JD ’10, worked at the Santa Clara County Office of the Public Defender as a Deputy Public Defender on the misdemeanor team, handling misdemeanor trials and pretrial proceedings.
 In addition to her misdemeanor cases, she is handled the Office’s expungement cases in the Fresh Start Record Clearance Program, appearing on all motions for record clearance and developing resource materials for both attorneys and clients in Santa Clara County.

-The application for the 2016-2017 fellowship year will be due by 12 noon PST on Thursday, January 28, 2016.
+The application for the 2017-2018 fellowship year will be due sometime in January 2017.
 Please address all questions regarding the fellowship to Holly Parrish.